SkroxiousDM/2d12GameSystem/docs/aetas_obscura_setting_bible.md

 ---

 ## 1. The Premise

-**Aetas Obscura** is a syncretic cosmic-horror setting that asks: *what if the supernatural politics of the modern Dresdenverse had been playing out, openly and bloodily, when Rome fell?*

 It is the year 500 AD.
 The Western Empire died a generation ago.
 Constantinople rules a brittle east.
 Persia waits across the Euphrates.
 New kingdoms of Goths and Franks and Burgundians scrabble over Roman bones.
 The old gods are dying — but they are not dead, and what is replacing them is not always Christ.